-Among one of the many responsibilities of a Head of Growth, CMO or Head of User Acquisition, it is necessary to plan and distribute the company’s marketing budget through different paid acquisition channels.
-There are plenty of existing paid acquisition channels to grow our business, and if we could have an unlimited budget, we would surely try to use all of them.
-However, considering that marketing budget, regardless of their size, is finite we should ask ourselves these questions: what’s the best way to distribute the budget?
+A Head of Growth, CMO, or Head of User Acquisition has many responsibilities.
+One key task involves planning and distributing the company’s marketing budget through different paid acquisition channels.
+There are plenty of paid acquisition channels to grow our business.
+If we had an unlimited budget, we would surely try to use all of them.
+However, marketing budgets are finite regardless of their size.
+So we should ask ourselves these questions: what’s the best way to distribute the budget?
 What are the best paid channels to use?
 In which moment should we choose one or another?

-This article does not intend to explain what the steps are for executing a user acquisition campaign neither does it describes all possible acquisition channels to use.
-The aim of this article is to help improving the vision of the person in charge of the company’s growth choosing between all different paid acquisition channels based on criteria such as market share or potential market through a simple framework.
-This model has been developed based on framework described by Eric Seufert in his article “Brand marketing and performance marketing could co-exist on mobile” which explains the relationship between “performance” and “brand marketing” based on such a model.
-It is important to mention that this article applies to the “mobile app” ecosystem although it could be extrapolated to other sectors.
+This article does not cover the steps for executing a user acquisition campaign neither does it describes all possible acquisition channels to use.
+This article aims to help the person in charge of the company’s growth choosing between all different paid acquisition channels based on criteria such as market share or potential market through a simple framework.
+This model builds on the framework described by Eric Seufert in his article “Brand marketing and performance marketing could co-exist on mobile” which explains the relationship between “performance” and “brand marketing” based on such a model.
+This article applies to the “mobile app” ecosystem However, you can extrapolate it to other sectors.

 Define the potential market

-The first thing we must achieve is to have very clear what our potential market size is.
-To achieve this, a very representative ring-shaped graphic could be used, where by each ring represents a segment of the population to target.
+The first thing we must do is clearly define our potential market size.
+To achieve this, a ring-shaped graphic works well for this purpose.
+Each ring represents a segment of the population to target.
 The deeper layers represent the customers most related to our product and/or service while the external layers represent the rest of the potential market.
-While this chart should be adapted for each sector, in our case of study, “mobile apps” we could represent layers with segment of customers that do use the app frequently, those that have a Smartphone but do not use apps, those who only use the most common or basic apps or those who do not have a Smartphone but have plans to get one, etc.
+You should adapt this chart for each sector.
+In our case study of “mobile apps” we could represent layers with different customer segments.
+For example, some use apps frequently while others own a Smartphone but do not use apps.
+Others only use basic apps.
+We could also include those who plan to get a Smartphone soon.

 In our represented case we have:

 - Direct competitors.
-Starting from the deepest layer, if we would like to grow our business, the first focus should be to attack the segment of customers who use similar products and/or apps since this segment should be the one with highest conversion (although it might not be the one as it depends on many other factors).
+Start from the deepest layer to grow your business.
+Focus first on customers who use similar products and apps.
+This segment should have the highest conversion rate, although it depends on many other factors.
 Suppose that we have a music app that offers specific music services.
 It is possible that there are other similar apps that offer the same or similar services.

 - Same application subcategory.
 In the case that there is a subcategory for our case, this would be the next layer to consider.
 Using the same example above, the layer will be “all music apps” subcategory.